moorepants/learn-multibody-dynamics/lagrange.rst

 .. math::
    :label: eq-lagrangian

-   L = T - V
+   L = K - V

 .. _`Lagrangian`: https://en.wikipedia.org/wiki/Lagrangian

 Step 2.
-Use the Euler-Lagrange equations (the name for the equation :ref:`eq-lagrange-inertial`) to find the equations of motion:
+Use the Euler-Lagrange equations (the name for the equation :math:numref:`eq-lagrange-inertial`) to find the equations of motion:

 .. math::
    :label: eq-euler-lagrange